In 1990, there was no relationship between someone’s weight or diabetes and their income. It would have been funny to have that kind of conversation.

-It depends a bit on race and gender, but, as a rule, research just released this week shows that if you lose weight, you will make more money.
-And more interesting, if an overweight or obese person loses a lot of weight, they will earn as much as a quarter to a half of a million dollars in their life.
+It depends a bit on race and gender, but, as a rule, research study after study shows that if you lose weight, you will on average make more money.
+And more interesting, if an overweight or obese person loses a significant amount of weight, on average, they will earn as much as a quarter to a half of a million dollars in their life.

 Want to know who wins the most?
 Want to know just how much weight you need to take off to make it all happen?
 The research is absolutely startling.
 The study found that the link between weight loss and wealth gains was particularly strong among white women.
 Black women and white men also gained wealth as they lost weight, but not as much as did white women.
 The wealth of black men was basically unaffected by their weight.